Shelter in place is working to flatten the curve of COVID-19

 • Increase testing to find secondary cases, contact tracing, strict isolation of cases and strict quarantine of contacts.

-• Look at mask guidelines for health care workers, first responders and for the general population (since the time of this press conference on April 2, Mase and the Centers for Disease Control and Prevention have made the recommendation for people to wear masks when going out in public).
+• Look at mask guidelines for health care workers, first responders and for the general population.
+(Since the time of this press conference on April 2, Mase and the Centers for Disease Control and Prevention have recommended that people to wear masks when going out in public).

 When would shelter restrictions be lifted?